kikito/kiki.to/source/blog/2014-04-14-rule-6-break-the-rules.md

 This rule acknowledges that.
 But this doesn't mean you have _carte blanche_ to break any rule at any moment.
 The complete text of this rule is this:

-> Break the rules when you have a good reason.
+> Break the rules when you have a good reason, and say it

 The rule says that you must _justify_ every breakage with a _good reason_.
 But which reasons are _good_?